Naville/WTFJH/README.md

 # What The Fuck Just Happened

-*DO NOT USE PRE-BUILT BINARY*

 *Theos-Legacy is no longer Supported.
 Run ./CIScripts/InstallTheos.sh To Install The Latest Version of Theos*

 **You Must Be THIS TALL To Ride**

 > A Modern Replacement For IntroSpy [iSECPartners/Introspy-iOS][1]

 > Feel Free To Send Us Pull Requests.

 > It's a project too big for two part-time developers